mhkeller/alphabits/README.md

 Can output `json` (default) or `csv` if json is properly formatted, i.e. one dimensional.

-See the example for an example setup.
-Better documentation to come.
+See the [example usage](https://github.com/mhkeller/alphabits/blob/master/examples/noms.js) and an explanation of different options.

 ## Genesis